How to configure network forwards

 • The --allocate= flag with a value of either ipv4 or ipv6 for automatic allocation of an allowed IP address

 • Optionally provide a default target_address (no port number).
 Any traffic that does not match a port specification is forwarded to this address.
-This must be an IP range within the OVN network’s subnet.
+This must be an IP address within the OVN network’s subnet; typically, the static IP address of an instance is used.

 • Optionally provide custom user.* keys to be stored in the network forward’s configuration.